oam-dev/rudr/docs/developer/writing_a_trait.md

 # Writing a Trait

-This guide explains how to write a trait for Scylla, using the VolumeMounter trait as an example.
+This guide explains how to write a trait for Rudr, using the VolumeMounter trait as an example.

 > Note: The process for adding a new trait is currently more difficult than it needs to be.
-In future versions of Scylla, we will be streamlining this process considerably.
+In future versions of Rudr, we will be streamlining this process considerably.

 ## Step 1: Defining the Trait Resource